 In the curriculum, Geography and History are used to develop an understanding of heritage.
 Life skills sessions help pupils develop an understanding of how to care for their local and global community.
 Visits and visitors such as Beamish Museum, Geocaching Navigation Days and business visits e.g. Tesco Food to Fork Trail, Lanchester Energy Visits, Derwentside Homes are some of the ways we develop this understanding.
-We also have, in recent years, completed joint projects ending in book publications of, “Our Community, Our Responsibility, Our Future” and “When I Grow Up…Project”.
-We share these with our local community, as we do our bi-annual publication of our community newsletter, “Annfield Appletree”.
+We also have, in recent years, completed community projects ending in book/leaflet publications of, “Our Community, Our Responsibility, Our Future”, “When I Grow Up…Project” and an educational trail leaflet around the village.
+We share these with our local community and local infant school, as we do our bi-annual publication of our community newsletter, “Annfield Appletree”.
 We also visit the local churches, the local library and Stoneleigh care home regularly.
+In November 2018, we took part in a Remembrance memorial service in Annfield Plain Park with other local schools, community residents and a community partnership group.

 We have close relationships with other agencies working in the community e.g. the school health services, the police, the local wardens, the local councillors, the fire-brigade and green team.
-They visit school regularly and have been involved in our annual “Bringing Communities Together Events” which have taken place since 2012, for the parents, carers and pupils of Annfield Plain Junior School, Annfield Plain Infant School and Catchgate Primary School.
-Many other partnership activities between schools and agencies take place including an annual singing picnic with the Infant School, a week’s residential to Howtown Outward Bound with Dipton Collierley Primary School, school sporting competitions with cluster schools etc.
+They visit school regularly and have been involved in annual “Bringing Communities Together Events” which have taken place from 2012 to 2016, for the parents, carers and pupils of Annfield Plain Junior School, Annfield Plain Infant School and Catchgate Primary School.
+Many other partnership activities between schools and agencies take place, including an annual singing picnic with the Infant School, a week’s residential to Howtown Outward Bound with Dipton Collierley Primary School, school sporting competitions with cluster schools etc.

-Caring for the global community is also a key part of life skills sessions and we are a partner school with a primary school in Amiens in France.
-In recent years we have completed partnership work with a school in Mexico and the “Pulling out the Stops” – renovating the organ project, with a school in London and the Royal Festival Hall.
+Caring for the global community is also a key part of life skills sessions and we have in previous years been a partner school with a primary school in Amiens, in France.
+We also have completed partnership work with a school in Mexico and the “Pulling out the Stops” – renovating the organ project, with a school in London and the Royal Festival Hall.

 Below are a selection of photos of community activities: